yjunechoe/ggtrace/README.md

             the source code.
     -   Your favorite debugging tools (e.g., `browser()`) can be easily incorporated into this workflow.
+    -   Since `ggtrace()` doesn’t rely on interactivity or side effects, it’s ideal for constructing targeted reproducible examples (e.g., with `{reprex}`)
-    -   Can be used to debug other object classes in R, not just ggproto!
+    -   Works with other object classes in R (e.g., R6), not just ggproto!

 More on the 📦 pkgdown website: <https://yjunechoe.github.io/ggtrace>